Getting Married? Do This after Saying “I Do”

 June is the unofficial month of weddings, and while there are many “to-do’s” before you say “I do,” there are a lot of things you need to remember as soon as the marriage begins.

-But, before we get into the post-nuptial task list, let’s take care of some pre-wedding work: a premarital agreement.
-A premarital agreement is a contract entered into by a couple who plan to marry and determines the rights regarding property, assets and support should the marriage end in death or divorce.
-Many couples enter into this type of agreement to supersede any marital laws that would otherwise apply such as division of property, retirement benefits, savings, etc. When done correctly, premarital agreements benefit both people and should provide peace of mind as you head down the aisle.
-Keep in mind that spouses can amend this agreement at any time after they are married.
+Before we get into the post-nuptial task list, let’s take care of some pre-wedding work.
+A premarital agreement is a contract for couples planning to marry.
+It determines rights regarding property, assets, and support if the marriage ends in death or divorce.
+Many couples use this agreement to override marital laws.
+These laws include division of property, retirement benefits, and savings.
+When done correctly, premarital agreements benefit both people.
+They provide peace of mind as you head down the aisle.
+Spouses can amend this agreement at any time after marriage.

 And, speaking of “after they are married”…here are a few of the documents and accounts you need to update when the wedding is over: